drseb/HPO-translations/README.md

 Please contact dr.sebastian.koehler@gmail.com for further information on how to join this effort.

-We are currently searching for a good online translation system for managment of this collaborative task.
+We are currently using Crowdin as online translation system for management of this collaborative task.

 # License